-Bruised and gasping for air, Cora struggles to her feet, shaking glass from her hair.
-Surrounded by passengers taking their last breaths and crying out for their loved ones, Cora knows she must find a way to send a heart-wrenching letter she’s been carrying around for weeks and return to her dear adoptive family while she still can.
+Bruised and gasping for air, Cora Mayhew struggles to her feet, shaking glass from her hair.
+Clutching a fine silver locket, surrounded by passengers crying out for their loved ones, Cora knows she must find a way to post the heart-wrenching letter she’s been clutching in her hand and get back to her beloved family in America.

 For months she’s seen the flashes in the night sky and heard the drone of planes.
 She came to Paris to search for her birth mother – the locket her only clue – and stayed to work for the secret resistance movement, helping others escape the horrors of war.
 But now, staggering from the wreckage, Cora fears she too should have left Paris sooner.